 During the year under review there has been no change in the Share Capital of theCompany.

 An extract of the Annual Return in Form No. MGT 9 is presented in a separate sectionand is annexed herewith as Annexure - A to this Report.

 DETAILS OF SUBSIDIARIES / JOINT VENTURES / ASSOCIATES COMPANIES

-Further no Company has ceased to be the Companys subsidiary and also the Companyhas no joint ventures / associate companies during the year underreview.
+Further the Company has no joint ventures / associate companies during the year underreview.

 PERFORMANCE AND FINANCIAL POSITION OF EACH OF THE SUBSIDIARIES.
 ASSOCIATES AND JOINTVENTURE COMPANIES

 In terms of Section 129(3) of the Companies Act 2013 (Act) read with Rule 5 of theCompanies (Accounts) Rules 2014 (as amended) a separate statement containing the salientfeatures of the financial statement of Company's subsidiaries associates and jointventures companies in Form AOC - 1 is attached to the Consolidated Financial Statements ofthe Company.
 The said statement contains a report on the performance and financialposition of each of the subsidiaries associate and joint ventures companies included inthe Consolidated Financial Statements and hence is not repeated here for the sake ofbrevity.